 What would happen if I picked one social selling channel like LinkedIn and did what the algorithms were looking for to boost sales?
 Here is what we know from various research papers, developer interviews, and case studies about LinkedIn: It uses multi-objective optimization and takes things like complaints and “I don’t want to see this” very seriously.
 It uses your network of 1st level connections to help decide what to show you.
 It weighs your content by how fast people interact with it, and measures not only the probability of people interacting with your content and their networks (“downstream metrics”) but also how likely it is to keep the creator engaged and active (“upstream metrics”).
 So, what I changed with my LinkedIn.com feed was this: I stopped curating content on LinkedIn because I didn’t have time to interact with it.
 I pruned a lot of first degree connections that were irrelevant to my interests and that I had never really interacted with.
 I cleaned out my pending invites on potential connections.
 I posted once per day – and not even every day – and then checked back in frequently on that post, interacting with ANY interactions on it.
 I made sure to interact with at least 3 people’s content each day.
 I made sure to flag “I don’t want to see this” on anything in my feed 3 times a day, 60 seconds per checkup, and reported obvious bad behavior.
 I made sure to tag relevant people and organizations in those posts as appropriate.

 What happened and what have been the results of my selling experiment?
 I got much higher engagement levels, website traffic, subscribers, leads, and sales.
 LinkedIn leveraging really works once you crack the algorithm and stay consistent.
 Here’s a look at the biggest social networks year to date: Google Analytics traffic to my site for social networks click to see the full size version We see that for a good chunk of the year, Twitter has been my most impactful network in terms of traffic it drives.
 Then in August, that changes.
 Let’s hide everything except LinkedIn: LinkedIn traffic to my website click to see the full size version You don’t need to be a data scientist to figure that one out.
-That’s an 8-10x improvement in traffic to my website from LinkedIn because my engagement strategy and tactics were in line with what the algorithms were looking for.
+That is a 10x improvement in traffic to my website from LinkedIn because my engagement strategy and tactics were in line with what the algorithms were looking for.
 Now, this is a sample of one.
 I already have a large number of connections on LinkedIn, nearly 30,000 first-degree connections.
 So your results, should you want to try this experiment, will probably vary.
 But doing the things that the machine learning model is looking for isn’t a bad idea.
 I’d encourage you to run a test for yourself.
 See if you can replicate this result.
-As for me, I’m going to start reading up on Tiktok, I think.
+As for me, I am going to start reading up on Tiktok, I think.
 See if there’s a there, there from an algorithm and machine learning perspective.
 Earlier this month, we sat down (over Zoom) with entrepreneur, Richard Bell to discuss what business owners can be doing now to be ready to come out of this long-term lockdown.

 Influencer marketing has become an increasingly larger slice of the work that all agencies perform, with most agencies directly involved in influencer negotiations.
 Where should you focus your attention in your next influencer negotiation for best results?
 Start here to improve your social selling as an online influencer: • Content Rights – Nail down who will own completed content vs. having temporary use rights. • Content Approval – Ensure that agency and brand will see and approve all content pre-posting. • Exclusivity – Define whether the influencer will be prevented from representing any other brands. • Behavior – Usually called the “morals clause,” preserve the ability to part ways if influencer behavior doesn’t match the brand’s values.
 A social media influencer with immoral behavior could cause bad PR for your business that could negatively impact sales in the short term or even long term.